thsaravana/thsaravana.github.io/_posts/2018-10-02-intellij-kotlin-psi-reference-contributor.md

         <psi.referenceContributor implementation="com.sample.MyReferenceContributor"/>
     </extensions>
     ```
-In the Psi tree, `folder/properties` is `KtLiteralStringTemplateEntry`.
+In the Psi tree, `"folder/properties"` is `KtStringTemplateExpression`.
 I used *PsiViewer* to find this and so should you.
 So we register our `PsiReferenceProvider` to match that pattern.
 The `PsiReferenceProvider` implementation is quite simple.
 We check for the variable *resourceFile* and then return a `PsiReference`